Kodak in $525 million patent deal, eyes bankruptcy end

 The deal for the 1,100 patents allows Kodak to fulfill a condition for securing $830 million in financing.

-The patent deal was reached with a consortium led by Intellectual Ventures and RPX Corp (RPXC.O), and which includes some of the world's biggest technology companies, which will license or acquire the patents.
+The patent deal was reached with a consortium led by Intellectual Ventures and RPX Corp, and which includes some of the world's biggest technology companies, which will license or acquire the patents.

 Those companies are Adobe Systems Inc, Amazon.com Inc, Apple Inc, Facebook Inc, Fujifilm, Google Inc, Huawei Technologies Co Ltd, HTC Corp, Microsoft Corp, Research In Motion Ltd, Samsung Electronics Co Ltd and Shutterfly Inc, according to court documents.